-- Examination of the complainant, the respondent and any witnesses who may be of assistance in resolving the complaint; and - Review of any documents and other information submitted by the parties or witnesses; and - Review of any other documents or information the committee deems relevant.
+- Examination of complainant, respondent and any witnesses who may be of assistance in resolving the complaint; and - Review of any documents and other information submitted by the parties or witnesses; and - Review of any other documents or information the Committee deems relevant.

-The hearing shall be closed and may only be attended by the complainant (and his or her advisor), the respondent (and his or her advisor), the committee members, College legal counsel, testifying witnesses and personnel necessary for the administration of the hearing.
+The hearing shall be closed and may only be attended by complainant (and his or her advisor), respondent (and his or her advisor), the Committee members, the alternate Compliance Officer, College legal counsel, testifying witnesses, and personnel necessary for the administration of the hearing.
 The parties and their advisors have the right to be present throughout the hearing.
 Testifying witnesses may only be present for their own testimony.
 A testifying witness may have one advisor present during their testimony.
 This advisor must follow the same policies as the advisors for the complainant and the respondent noted above.

-The committee shall not be bound by technical rules of evidence, but may consider any relevant material and reliable evidence that it finds probative.
-The committee shall determine the admissibility, relevance and weight of the evidence before it.
+The Committee shall not be bound by technical rules of evidence, but may consider any relevant material and reliable evidence that it finds probative.
+The Committee shall determine the admissibility, relevance and weight of the evidence before it.

-The committee is to investigate discrimination complaints and is expressly authorized to investigate, consider and report findings regarding other misconduct related to the alleged discrimination that may be revealed during the course of the discrimination investigation.
-If the committee finds misconduct that does not constitute discrimination, the committee shall notify the complainant that the committee has forwarded the complaint to the proper forum.
+The Committee is to investigate discrimination complaints and is expressly authorized to investigate, consider and report findings regarding other misconduct related to the alleged discrimination that may be revealed during the course of the discrimination investigation.
+If the Committee finds misconduct that does not constitute discrimination, the Committee shall notify complainant that the Committee has forwarded the complaint to the proper forum.

-3. Review by the Executive Dean or Designee6
+3. Review by the Executive Dean

-Within five (5) days after the conclusion of the investigatory hearing, the committee will forward a copy of its written findings to the Executive Dean of the campus where the respondent is employed or designee and to the Office of Compliance Officer, where it shall be maintained in a confidential file.
-If applicable, the findings should include any recommended remedial action (which could include disciplinary action) to be taken.
-The Executive Dean or designee shall review the record as a whole and make a decision based on the totality of the circumstances.
-The review shall be completed within seven (7) days of receipt of the committee's findings.
+Within five (5) days after the conclusion of the investigatory hearing, the Committee will forward a copy of its written findings to the Executive Dean of the campus where the alleged discrimination occurred and to the Office of the Compliance Officer, where it shall be maintained in a confidential file.
+If applicable, the findings should include any recommended remedial action (which could include disciplinary action up to and including termination) to be taken.
+If the Executive Dean is a party to the complaint, then a designee or neutral party, appointed by the Committee, shall conduct the review.
+The Executive Dean or the designee shall review the record as a whole and make a decision based on the totality of the circumstances.
+The review shall be completed within seven (7) days of receipt of the Committee's findings.